Guides/Counting Absence Days

 The fundamental rule: departure day vs arrival day

-When the Home Office assesses your ILR application, they need to determine exactly how many days you were absent from the UK.
-The counting method is precise, and getting it wrong — even by a single day per trip — can add up to a significant discrepancy over a 5-year qualifying period.
+When the Home Office assesses your Indefinite Leave to Remain (ILR) application, they need to determine exactly how many days you were absent from the UK.
+The counting method is precise, and getting it wrong - even by a single day per trip - can add up to a significant discrepancy over a 5-year qualifying period.

-The rule is straightforward: the day you depart the UK counts as a day of absence, and the day you return to the UK counts as a day of presence.
+The rule is straightforward: only the days you spend entirely outside the UK count as absence — your departure day and return day both count as presence.
+This is because you are not outside the UK for a full 24 hours on either travel day.
 This is set out in the Home Office guidance on calculating continuous period in the UK.

 In practical terms, this means:

-• Departure day: You are treated as absent for the entire day you leave the UK, regardless of whether your flight is at 6am or 11pm.
+• Departure day: You are treated as present because you were in the UK for part of that day.
+It does not matter whether your flight is at 6am or 11pm.

-• Return day: You are treated as present for the entire day you arrive back in the UK, regardless of what time you land.
+• Return day: You are treated as present because you are back in the UK by the end of that day, regardless of what time you land.

-This counting method applies to every visa route that requires continuous residence for ILR, including the Skilled Worker visa, Health and Care Worker visa, Spouse/Partner visa, Innovator Founder visa, and the 10-Year Long Residence route.
+This counting method applies to every visa route that requires continuous residence for Indefinite Leave to Remain (ILR), including the Skilled Worker visa, Health and Care Worker visa, Spouse/Partner visa, Innovator Founder visa, and the 10-Year Long Residence route.
 The same principle applies to naturalisation absence calculations, though the limits differ (450 days over 5 years, 90 days in the final year).

 The exclusive-exclusive counting method explained

 Immigration practitioners often refer to this as the "exclusive-exclusive" method.
-The name describes what is excluded from absence:
+The name describes what is excluded from the absence count:

-• The departure date is excluded from presence (it is an absence day)
+• The departure date is excluded from absence (it is a presence day — you were in the UK for part of it)

-• The return date is excluded from absence (it is a presence day)
+• The return date is excluded from absence (it is a presence day — you are back in the UK)

 This is different from some other countries' immigration systems.
-For example, some jurisdictions count both the departure and return days as absence, while others exclude both.
-For UK ILR purposes, it is always: departure day = absent, return day = present.
+For example, some jurisdictions count the departure day as absence, while others count both travel days.
+For UK Indefinite Leave to Remain (ILR) purposes, it is always: departure day = presence, return day = presence, only full days abroad = absence.
 Getting this wrong is one of the most common mistakes applicants make.

 The simple formula for counting absence days